bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_leastsquares.md

 which is referred to as <i>normal equation</i>.
 Returning to the electric car example, we have the special case of a single parameter $\theta$.
 In this case, the observation matrix becomes a vector with the distances $D[n]$ as its entries.
 The expression $\mathbf{H}^T\mathbf{H} = \sum_{n=0}^{N-1}D^2[n]$.
 Note that $\sum_{n=0}^{N-1}D^2[n]$ is a scalar and its inverse is $1/(\sum_{n=0}^{N-1}D^2[n])$.
 On the other hand, the expression $\mathbf{H}^T\mathbf{x}$ is $\sum_{n=0}^{N-1}x[n]D[n]$.
 Combining these two expressions we obtain the least-squares estimate in \eqref{eq:electric_car}.

 ### Geometric Interpretation
 The previous derivation is based on minimizing the squared error term in \eqref{eq:ls_criterion}.
 The least-square estimation can also be derived based on geometrical interpretations.
 To obtain this geometrical interpretation, we assume that more observations than parameters to be estimated are available, i.e., $N>K$.
 With this assumption, we can interpret \eqref{eq:ls_linear} from a geometric point of view.
 The vector $\mathbf{s}$ and the column space of $\mathbf{H}$ have dimension $N$.
-However, since $K<M$, the linear combination
+However, since $N>K$, the linear combination
 \begin{equation}
 \mathbf{s} = 	\mathbf{H}\boldsymbol\theta = \sum_{k=0}^{K-1} \theta_k \mathbf{h}_k,
 \end{equation}